pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/kubernetes/stateless-app.md

 automatically scaled out container running inside of a cluster.

 This example is authored using Pulumi's programming model in TypeScript instead of YAML and using the `pulumi` CLI for deployment rather than `kubectl`.
-This gives us the full power of real languages, combined with immutable infrastructure, delivering a robust and repeatable update experience.
+This gives us the full power of familiar languages, combined with immutable infrastructure, delivering a robust and repeatable update experience.

 This example is based on